brenelz/laravel-childthemes/README.md

   - master.blade.php

-In this case if you have the DefaultTheme as the default, and the HolidayTheme as the active - it will render the brand new master page but keep the index and contact views untouched.
+In this case if you have the DefaultTheme as the default, and the HolidayTheme as the active - it will render the HolidayTheme master page but keep the index and contact views untouched from the DefaultTheme.

 It is as easy as adding this package to your composer.json (brenelz/laravel-childthemes) and adding the following Service Provider to your app.php (Brenelz\Childthemes\ChildthemesServiceProvider)